The Group; can't remember where!

 We rode through Vineyards like this a lot in the early days

-The paths lasted for most of the morning on route to the lunch stop, after which we headed through the Vineyards and sunflower fields that typify the area, all in all the first day was relatively flat and easy; no on complained though as we all knew that the Pyrenees with foot hills each side would be challenging enough in days to come.
-We all chose to eat at the camp site, in France especially the campsites often have a small restaurant, on occasions the food was quite simple, but plentiful and well received by a bunch of hungry bike riders, although on occasion we found the menu and quality were as good as any restaurant to be found in the local town and at a fraction of the cost.
+The paths lasted for most of the morning on route to the lunch stop, after which we headed through the Vineyards and sunflower fields that typify the area, all in all the first day was relatively flat and easy; no one complained though as we all knew that the Pyrenees with foot hills each side would be challenging enough in days to come.
+We all chose to eat at the camp site, in France especially the campsites often have a small restaurant, on occasions the food was quite simple, but plentiful; other times the quality and menu were just as good as any restaurant in the local town; absolutely superb.

 Alan and Richard, Landes de Gascony Regional Park